Our children are taken on two residential trips during their time at Cherhill.

 The children are immersed in a ‘Living History Day’ where they will spend time learning about a period in History: Neolithic, Iron Age, Romano-British, Viking or Saxon and using various houses and resources they have on site as a stimulus.
 They also take part in collaborative shelter building activities, a pottery workshop and a study of the local village.
 It is a fantastic experience for the children.

-Year 6 Danywenallt in the Brecon Beacons
+Year 6 Govilon Activity Centre at the edge of the Brecon Beacons

-During the week, the children also experience horse riding and rock climbing at an offsite centre, Llangorse.
 On our final day, we stop off at the Big Pit, which is a real coal mine transformed into a museum.
 This is always such an interesting trip, with 50 mins spent taking a tour down the mine and learning about what life was like for the coal miners.